atmiyashita/2019-PLOSONE/README.md

 ## Article Title
 Immunity for nothing and the eggs for free: Apparent lack of both physiological trade-offs and terminal reproductive investment in female crickets (Gryllus texensis).

+## Contents
+### dataset.csv
+This file contains the whole dataset used for the main analysis (166 female crickets).

+### GeneExp.csv
+This file contains the gene expression data both in the fat body and the ovaries.